1st and 2nd Year National Championships at Woodward Academy

 Disads: Love em.
 I will reiterate an important component: do not hand me a stack of cards at the end of a debate that do not have complete sentences.
 I would rather read 5, solid, well-highlighted UQ cards than 10 poopy cards that say "it'll pass but it's clooooose!" without ever highlighting anything beyond that sentence.
 Uniqueness controls the direction of uniqueness and the link controls the direction of the link- not sure why that's controversial.

 Counterplans: Love em too.
-My only predisposition is that I tend to think conditionality is okay, in most circumstances.
+My only predisposition is that I tend to think conditionality is good, in most circumstances.
 Some teams try to get away with murder, though.
 I lean neg when the CP is based in the literature/there's a reasonable solvency advocate.
 I lean aff when the CP meets neither of those conditions.
+When the neg does not have a solvency advocate for their 567 analytic planks, I am persuaded by smart aff arguments about enforcement, implementation, circumvention, etc. Judge kick: will only judge kick if told to do so, assuming the aff hasn't made any theoretical objections.

 Kritiks: For everyone, please focus on argument development and application in these debates rather than reading 15 poopy backfile cards that probably won't get you anything.